gregbg218/DSA/Tree Depth First Search/Path Sum III or Count Paths for a Sum.md

 <img width="346" alt="image" src="https://github.com/gregbg218/DSA/assets/72642906/7d9299a0-516c-498a-b875-e34737a90101">

-So we have cumulative sums of 4,10,16 and 21 along the arrow shown in the diagram
+So we have cumulative sums of 4,10,16 and 21 in the hashmap along the arrow shown in the diagram(also their frequeuncy is 1 in the hash map)

 Then we do this: